-And finally, we crowned the city with the best quality of life index the “Best Suburb near Overland Park."
+And finally, we crowned the city with the best quality of life index the "Best Suburb near Overland Park."
 We're lookin' at you, Mission Hills.
 You can download the data here.

 Read on below to learn more about what it's like to live in the best of the best.
 Or skip to the end to see the list of all the suburbs ranked from best to worst.

 Welcome to the Best Overland Park 'Burbs of 2020